dahlbrody7/IT-Homelab/README.md

 # Home Lab

 A personal IT homelab built using VMware Workstation on a custom built PC.
 Built to get comfortable troubleshooting and to learn networking, system administration, security, and IT infrastructure through hands-on experience.
-Includes rough notes from each lab session that document troubleshooting along with screenshots.
+Includes notes from each lab session that document troubleshooting along with screenshots.

 ## Environment
 - Host: Custom built desktop (Ryzen 7 7800X3D, 32GB RAM)